kanwarjotp/TheMusicDictionary/readme.md

-you have to install python3 pip and requirements to use the encrypt functionalties, need only be done once.
-ALready done here.<br><br>
+you have to install python3 pip and requirements to use the encrypt functionalties on glitch, need only be done once.
+Already done here.<br><br>
 here is how u do it<br><br>

 python3 -m pip install -U pip<br>